Annual Reporting/Child Only (AR/CO) Cases

 AR/CO Annual Redeterminations

 CalWORKs AR/CO cases are only subject to an annual RD, without the requirement of a mid-year periodic report.
-The RD will occur in month twelve, the final month in the AR/CO benefit period, and continue to be handled in the same manner as RD’s under Semi-Annual Reporting.
+The RD will occur in month twelve, the final month in the AR/CO benefit period, and continue to be handled in the same manner as RDs under Semi-Annual Reporting.
 Workers must schedule AR/CO annual RD appointments early enough in month twelve of the AR/CO benefit period to meet 10-day noticing requirements, in the event that the worker will need to decrease benefits the first of the month following the RD or discontinue benefits if the AR/CO family fails to comply with RD requirements.

 When clients attend their RD appointment, the worker will use the information on the SAWS 2 Plus form and any additional information provided by the AU to determine continuing eligibility and future benefit amounts based on all conditions of eligibility.
 During the RD interview, workers must ask the client about any known changes to the income reported on the SAWS 2 Plus form to ensure that the correct income is used to prospectively budget the grant amounts for the annual benefit period.
 Workers will document in the Journal Detail page of CalSAWS, all factors used in determining current income along with any reasonably anticipated changes.

-ExampleExampleAn AR/CO case has a RD due in January 2013.
+ExampleExampleAn AR/CO case has an RD due in January 2013.
 The RD should be scheduled early in January 2013, month twelve of the AR/CO benefit period.
 During the RD, the client reports earned income on the SAWS 2 Plus and does not anticipate any changes to the income.
 The worker would use this income information to determine the grant allotment amount for the following annual AR/CO benefit period, which begins February 1, 2013.
 The new AR/CO benefit period will be February 2013 through January 2014.

-ExampleExampleAn AR/CO case has a RD due in March 2013.
+ExampleExampleAn AR/CO case has an RD due in March 2013.
 The case consists of a Non-Needy Relative (NNR) with earned income and a child.
 The worker should schedule the RD in early March 2013, month twelve of the AR/CO benefit period.
 The AU will get a full grant because the caretaker relative is non-needy and the NNR’s income is not used to calculate the child’s grant.
 The AR/CO benefit period is April 2013 through March 2014.

 Cases Moving Between AR and SAR

-Under some circumstances, a case will transition between AR/CO and SAR or SAR to AR/CO.
-A notice must be provided when a case transitions from AR/CO to SAR or vice-versa.
-(The notice will be provided, as soon as it is available, in a separate update).
+Under some circumstances, a case will transition between AR/CO and SAR.
+A "SAR to AR/CO" notice must be provided when a case transitions from SAR to AR/CO.
+A "AR/CO to SAR" notice must be provided when a case transitions from AR/CO to SAR.

 • When a case transitions from SAR to AR/CO or vice versa, the case retains the same cycle and RD/RC due dates.
 The manner in which the cycle is determined depends on the reporting system the case was in when aid was initially granted.
 Cases that originate in SAR will have their cycle based on the date of application.
 Cases that originate in AR/CO will have their cycles based on the beginning date of aid.
 While the lack of consistency in how to determine cycles is not ideal, upon implementation of Semi-Annual Reporting (SAR) (August 10, 2013), all newly granted cases (whether SAR or AR/CO) will be assigned to a cycle based on the beginning date of aid.